MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 ---
 # Generate a canvas app from Common Data Service in PowerApps

-In PowerApps, automatically generate a canvas app based on a list of sample accounts in [Common Data Service](../common-data-service/data-platform-intro.md).
+In Power Apps, automatically generate a canvas app based on a list of sample accounts in [Common Data Service](../common-data-service/data-platform-intro.md).
 In this app, you can browse all accounts, show details of a single account, and create, update, or delete an account.

-If you're not signed up for PowerApps, [sign up for free](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) before you start.
+If you're not signed up for Power Apps, [sign up for free](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) before you start.

 ## Prerequisites